DanielC49/seam-rpc/README.md

 ```

 ## Client
 The client needs to have the same schema as your API so you can call the API functions and have autocomplete.
-Behind the scenes these functions will send an HTTP requests to the server.
+Behind the scenes these functions will send HTTP requests to the server.
 SeamRPC can automatically generate the client schema files.
-To do this, you can either run the command `seam-rpc gen-client <input-files> <output-folder>` or [define a config file](#config-file) and then run the command `seam-rpc gen-client`.
+To do this, you run the command `srpc generate`.

-- `input-files` - Specify what files to generate the client files from.
-You can use [glob pattern](https://en.wikipedia.org/wiki/Glob_(programming)) to specify the files.
-- `output-folder` - Specify the folder where to store the generated client api files.

 **Example:**
 `seam-rpc gen-client ./src/api/* ../server-app/src/api`